SimplifyJobs/Summer2025-Internships/CONTRIBUTING.md

 ]
 ```

-To add a new internship, simply copy the example template, add it to the list at the bottom and fill in all the corresponding information.
+To add a new internship, copy the example template, add it to the list at the bottom, and fill in all the corresponding information.
 Here are more specifics about what each property means:

 | Property Name   | Data Type        | Description                                          |
 | --------------- | ---------------- | ---------------------------------------------------- |